|Goals & Investment Strategy

 - Simplify and consolidate the investment process

-Our primary investment vehicles are the specialized no-load funds developed by Dimensional Fund Advisors (DFA).
+The primary investment vehicles are the specialized no-load funds developed by Dimensional Fund Advisors (DFA).
 Since 1981, DFA has been a leader in developing value-oriented asset class ("index") portfolios for corporate and public retirement plans, endowments

-its strategies.
 (For more information on DFA, please visit their web site

 funds.
 DFA is a leader in developing tax-managed funds for use in a large variety of diversified investment portfolios.

-and other investment vehicles as appropriate.
+vehicles also are used as appropriate.

 Updates & Commentary